Registered jack: History and authority

 Registered jacks replaced the use of protective couplers provided exclusively by the telephone company.
 The new modular connectors were much smaller and cheaper to produce than the earlier, bulkier connectors that were used in the Bell System since the 1930s.
 The Bell System issued specifications for the modular connectors and their wiring as Universal Service Order Codes (USOC), which were the only standards at the time.
-Large customers of telephone services commonly use the USOC to specify the interconnection type and, when necessary, pin-assignments, when placing service orders with a network provider.
+Large customers of telephone services commonly use the USOC to specify the interconnection type and, when necessary, pin assignments, when placing service orders with a network provider.

 When the U.S. telephone industry was reformed to foster competition in the 1980s, the connection specifications became federal law, ordered by the FCC and codified in the Code of Federal Regulations (CFR), Title 47 CFR Part 68, Subpart F, superseded by T1.TR5-1999.

 In January 2001, the FCC delegated responsibility for standardizing connections to the telephone network to a new private industry organization, the Administrative Council for Terminal Attachments (ACTA).
 For this delegation, the FCC removed Subpart F from the CFR and added Subpart G. The ACTA derives its recommendations for terminal attachments from the standards published by the engineering committees of the Telecommunications Industry Association (TIA).
 ACTA and TIA jointly published the standard TIA/EIA-IS-968, replacing the CFR information.

 TIA-968-A, the current version of that standard, details the physical aspects of modular connectors, but not the wiring.
 Instead, TIA-968-A incorporates the standard T1.TR5-1999, "Network and Customer Installation Interface Connector Wiring Configuration Catalog", by reference.
 With the publication of TIA-968-B, the connector descriptions have been moved to TIA-1096-A. A registered jack name, such as RJ11, still identifies both the physical connectors and the wiring (pinout) for each application.

 Types

 The most widely implemented registered jack in telecommunications is the RJ11.
 This is a modular connector wired for one telephone line, using the center two contacts of six available positions.
 This configuration is also used for single-line telephones in many countries other than the United States.
 It may also use a 6P4C connector, to use an additional wire pair for powering lamps on the telephone set.
 RJ14 is similar to RJ11, but is wired for two lines and RJ25 has three lines.
 RJ61 is a similar registered jack for four lines, but uses an 8P8C connector.

-The RJ45S jack is rarely used in telephone applications but a standard version of the 8P8C modular connector used by RJ45S is used in Ethernet networks and the connector is often referred to as RJ45 in this context.
+The RJ45S jack is rarely used in telephone applications, and the keyed 8P8C modular plug used for RJ45S mechanically cannot be inserted into an Ethernet port, but a similar plug, the non-keyed 8P8C modular plug – never used for RJ45S – is used in Ethernet networks, and the connector is often, however improperly, referred to as RJ45 in this context.

 Many of the basic names have suffixes that indicate subtypes: